cdapio/cdap/cdap-docs/application-templates/source/etl/custom.rst

   }

-Creating a Real-time Sink Plugin
+Creating a Real-Time Sink Plugin
 --------------------------------
 A real-time sink plugin can be created from this Maven archetype: